 - Don’t forget to add the fees with the loan amount when calculating the monthly payment and subtract them when calculating the APR.

-Now you know how to calculate monthly payment with APR in excel.
+Now you know how to calculate monthly payment with APR in Excel.
 Do you have any further queries or suggestions?
 Please let us know in the comment section below.
-You can also visit our ExcelDemy blog to explore more about excel.
 Stay with us and keep learning.

-- Calculate Balloon Payment in Excel (2 Easy Methods)
+- How to Calculate Balloon Payment in Excel

 - How to Calculate Down Payment in Excel Using VLOOKUP

-- Calculate Monthly Mortgage Payment in Excel (2 Ways)
+- How to Calculate Monthly Mortgage Payment in Excel